 Complications may include but are not limited to:

-Our surgeons may wish to discuss these with you.
-They will also help you decide if the risks of robotic anti-reflux surgery are less than non-operative management.
+Our surgeons will help you decide if the risks of robotic anti-reflux surgery are less than non-operative management.

 Have Questions?
 Call (201) 343-3433 or request an appointment online.